kubecfg/kubit/README.md

 ```

 Other interesting options are `--dry-run=render` and `--dry-run=diff` which will respectively just render the YAML without applying it
-and rendering + diffing the manifests against a runnig application.
+and rendering + diffing the manifests against a running application.
 This can be useful to preview effects of changes in the spec or
 between versions of a package